cinctrl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Task 6: Multiple permissions
 	# This adds execute permission to the owner and group owner and read permssions to other users , tom file hello using cmd chmod rwx-r-x-r

+# Task 7: Everybody
+	# This adds execute permissions to the owner and other users, to file hello